AdobeDocs/experience-manager-learn.en/help/forms/interactive-communications/reducer-functions-in-charts-aem-forms-video-use.md

 ---
-title: Using Reducer Functions in AEM Forms - Charts
+title: Using Reducer Functions in Charts
 seo-title: Using Reducer Functions in AEM Forms - Charts
 description: Reducer functions are used to aggregate or group values that are displayed in the chart.The following video walks through the steps involved in using reducer functions.
 seo-description: Reducer functions are used to aggregate or group values that are displayed in the chart.The following video walks through the steps involved in using reducer functions.